Project Health for León

 PO Box 1209 Greenville, NC 27835

-With respect to our educational goals, we brought a total of 11 medical students from Brody/ECU.
-Nine nurse practitioner students were part of the group in February.
+With respect to our educational goals, we brought a total of 9 medical students and 6 nurse practitioner students from Brody/ECU.
 They all gained knowledge about medical care in a country with few resources.
-We also emphasize collaboration with our Nicaraguan counterparts, and promote the concept of interprofessional training among medical and nursing students.
+We also emphasize collaboration with our Nicaraguan counterparts, and promote the concept of interprofessional training among medical and nursing students, to my knowledge the largest such participation in our school.
 We receive excellent feedback from the students and use it to modify our practice and teaching there.
 Virtually all of the students report a very substantial medical and cultural experience in Leon.
-We meet with the Dean of the UNAN-León Medical School on a regular basis to discuss our collaboration.
-The nurses have established an extensive collaboration with their counterparts at Rosales hospital, including courses which they teach in León, video conferences originating in Greenville, and joint research projects.
-The improvement in nursing care and morale at Rosales hospital is apparent to many of us who have been going to León for many years.
-Every PHL group that goes to Nicaragua also carries supplies, often of considerable volume and value, necessary for their mission.
-Most of these materials are donated by hospitals and other organizations, and those purchased by PHL are often covered by a donation by PHL members.
-Furthermore, because the Rosales Hospital maintenance department has very few funds for purchase of needed parts for repair of necessary laboratory and radiology equipment, we frequently are able to purchase or receive donated materials to meet these needs, without which valuable clinical services would not be delivered.
+We also meet with the Dean of the UNAN-Leon medical school on a regular basis to discuss our collaboration, and hope to bring two Nicaraguan students to Brody/ECU for a rotation this spring.
+The nurses, led by Dr. Debra Kosko, have maintained their extensive collaboration with their counterparts in the Rosales hospital, including courses which they teach in Leon.
+A joint paper was published by this international group this year.
+The improvement in nursing care and morale at Rosales hospital is apparent to many of us who have been going to Leon for years.

-1. Project Health for León has no employees and its overhead is less than 1%.
+- Project Health for Leon has no employees (aside from my former secretary, now retired, who provides some secretarial support for a small fee).
 Board members are a major source of our financial contributions and do most of the work, including the physical part of obtaining and packing supplies.
-Participants in our trips to León fund their own trips; a few are funded partially, usually by extra contributions by one of the PHL board members.
+Participants in our trips to Leon fund their own trips; a few are funded partially, usually by extra contributions by one of our members.
 Therefore, contributions to PHL go almost entirely for our missions.

-2. We do not bombard you with requests and ask for your financial support once a year.
+- We do not bombard you with requests and ask for your financial support only once a year.

-3. We are constantly looking to expand what we are able to do.
-For example, we are actively soliciting more cardiac surgical teams to join us in meeting the urgent needs of our patients in Nicaragua, and are hoping to expand treatment options to include catheter-based procedures.
-We believe that what we have instituted in nursing education is making a real difference in raising the level of knowledge and competence of Rosales Hospital staff, and that the education programs have been very meaningful for both Nicaraguan and American students and residents.
+- We are constantly looking to expand what we are able to do.
+For example, we continue to actively solicit more cardiac surgical teams to join us in meeting the urgent needs of our patients in Nicaragua, and hope to expand what our interventional colleagues are able to accomplish.
+We believe what we have instituted in nursing education is making a real difference in raising the level of knowledge and competence of the Rosales hospital staff, and that the education programs have been very meaningful for both Nicaraguan and American students and residents.

 John D. Rose M.D John A. Paar M.D.